 WaterSMART Grants leverage Federal funding by requiring a minimum of 50 percent non-Federal cost-share contribution.
-Some projects expected to result in ecological benefits may receive up to 75 percent Federal funding.
+Projects funded under the Environmental Water Resources Projects funding opportunity may receive up to 75 percent Federal funding if the project increases water supply reliability for ecological values, was developed as part of a collaborative process, and the project benefits will advance an established strategy or plan to increase the reliability of water supply for consumptive and non-consumptive ecological values.
 Grants will be available to States, Indian Tribes, irrigation and water districts, and other entities with water or power delivery authority, along with nonprofit conservation organizations who partner with those entities.
 WaterSMART Grants projects are generally completed within two to three years from the date of funding unless additional time is necessary to achieve significant program goals.

 As a result, projects funded under WaterSMART Grants have a near-term impact on conservation and improved water management.
 All funding is allocated on a competitive basis using established, merit-based criteria.
-In FY 2023, Reclamation anticipates funding approximately 10-15 water and energy efficiency grants, 20-30 small-scale water efficiency projects, and 5-8 water marketing strategy grants to continue working toward increasing conservation and efficiency on a West-wide basis. \$13,690,000
+In FY 2024, Reclamation anticipates funding approximately 6-10 water and energy efficiency grants, 20-30 small-scale water efficiency projects; a small number of environmental water resources projects; and water marketing, water management, and river restoration planning and design activities; to continue working toward increasing conservation and efficiency on a West-wide basis. \$13,690,000

 Cooperative Watershed Management Program - Through this program, the Department provides financial assistance to establish and further develop collaborative watershed groups and to fund watershed management projects.
 As defined in the Cooperative Watershed Management Act, P.L.
 111-11, Sections 6001-6006, a "watershed group" is a self-sustaining, non-regulatory, consensus-based group that is composed of a diverse array of stakeholders, which may include, but is not limited to, private property owners, any Federal, State, or local agency that has authority with respect to the watershed, and Indian Tribes.
-In 2023, Reclamation intends to provide funding for the development of watershed groups, including outreach to ensure that the groups are representative of the diversity of stakeholders within the watershed, the development of watershed restoration plans to identify critical water issues related to water quantity and quality, and scoping, planning, and implementing on the ground watershed management projects.
-Funding will also be provided for watershed management projects carried out under the Cooperative Watershed Management Act and Section 9504 of the SECURE Water Act that focus on ecological benefits, including projects that enhance water conservation, improve water quality and ecological resilience, reduce water conflicts, and advance other goals related to water quality and quantity.
-Funding is allocated on a competitive basis using established criteria.
+In 2024, Reclamation intends to provide funding for the development of watershed groups, including outreach to ensure that the groups are representative of the diversity of stakeholders within the watershed, watershed restoration planning, and watershed management project design.
+Funding will also be provided for watershed groups to carry out on-the-ground watershed management projects through the Environmental Water Resources Projects funding opportunity, which provides cost-shared financial assistance for water conservation, water management, and restoration projects that provide significant benefits for ecological value and watershed health and have been developed as part of a collaborative process to help carry out an established strategy to increase the reliability of water resources.

 In accordance with Section 6002 of the Cooperative Watershed Management Act, Subtitle F of Title VI of the Omnibus Public Land Management Act of 2009, Reclamation is required to report on the benefits of the program.
-Since 2012, Reclamation has provided \$9.9 million in funding for the establishment or further development of 108 watershed groups across the West and \$2.8 million for the implementation of 18 on-the-ground watershed management projects. \$2,254,000
+Since 2012, Reclamation has selected 135 entities to receive \$13.9 million in funding for the establishment or further development of 108 watershed groups across the West and 23 watershed groups to receive \$6.6 million for the implementation of 18 on-the-ground watershed management projects.